jeka-dev/jeka/docs/reference-guide/execution-engine-setup.md

 ## Install Jeka Distribution

+!!! note
+    It is not required to install _Jeka_ distribution to use it.
+If you fetch a project already holding a wrapper, using `jekaw` would be enough.
+    Nevertheless, if you want to create project from scractch, it will be required.

 * Download the latest release from [here](https://search.maven.org/search?q=g:%22dev.jeka%22%20AND%20a:%22jeka-core%22) and unpack the _distrib.zip_ wherever you want on your machine.
 We'll refer to this directory as [JEKA HOME].
 * Add [JEKA HOME] to your _PATH_ environment variable.